fangdreth/MBAACC-Training-Tools/README.md

 ### It looks like setting controls in f4 isn't working correctly

-First, make sure you don't have an controllers set as player 1.
+First, make sure you don't have any controllers set as player 1.

 If you have a foreign keyboard (this is common with Japanese), then the f4 menu won't work as expected.
 In that case, always use framestep mode and manually set the controls beforehand as follows:
 - up is '8'